Corionis/ELS/docs/downloads.md

    configuration directory.
  * Using remote connections may require adjustments to network settings, firewalls, NAT, etc. which is beyond the scope of this document.
- <br/><br/>
- The following downloads contain an embedded JRE for that platform.

 ### &nbsp;&nbsp;&nbsp; Linux tar

  * Unpack the .tar.gz anywhere you have write permissions.<br/>